sirithcam/spree-testing/README.md

 ```
 ### Why?

-**HEADLESS** - testing should always be enabled on `master` branch because `master` branch should be used only for starting tests on staging or production. `HEADLESS=0` may be used only on a branch where tests are being writing on but should be set back to 1 before pushing last commit.
+**HEADLESS** - testing should always be enabled on `master` branch because `master` branch should be used only for starting tests on staging or production. `HEADLESS=0` may be used only on a branch where tests are written but should be set back to 1 before pushing last commit.

-**FULLSCREEN** - normal User browsers in fullscreen mode in 95% of time so we should test it like this.
+**FULLSCREEN** - Users browse in fullscreen mode 95% of the time, so we should test it that way.
-If a test needs a smaller resolution(e.g. to scroll down) then we can use this in test itself:
+If a test needs a smaller resolution(e.g. to scroll down) then we can use this in the test itself:

 `Capybara.page.driver.browser.manage.window.resize_to(1240, 1400)`

 **BROWSER** - Google Chrome browser is the most popular browser right now.
-And developers on real app repository uses headless Chrome browser on their test cases.
+And developers on real app repository use headless Chrome browser on their test cases.
 But this value is the most flexible one as it depends on each project.